 This easy baked beans recipe doesn’t require any special ingredients.
 Here’s all you’ll need to make semi-homemade baked beans:

-- Remove the bacon and drain all but 2 tablespoons of the fat from the pan.
+- Drain: Remove the bacon and set it aside.
+Pour off all but 2 tablespoons of the bacon fat from the skillet.

 How Long Do Baked Beans Last?

-These homemade baked beans with bacon will last up to 4 days in the fridge.
+These homemade baked beans with bacon will last up to 4 days in the fridge in an airtight container.

 Can You Freeze Baked Beans?

 Yes, of course!
-If you’d like to make these bbq baked beans vegetarian, just skip the bacon and proceed as normal, using olive oil for sautéing the vegetables instead of the bacon fat.
+If you’d like to make these BBQ baked beans vegetarian, just skip the slices of bacon and proceed as normal, using olive oil for sautéing the vegetables instead of the bacon fat.

 What Beans Are Best for Baked Beans?

-There are a few different baked beans recipes out there, but most baked beans recipes are made with navy beans.
-This classic beans holds up well to the sauce of the baked beans and oven temperatures.
+There are a few different baked beans recipes out there, but most baked beans recipes are made with navy beans, which are small white beans.
+This classic bean holds up well to the sauce of the baked beans and oven temperatures.
+This recipe starts with canned baked beans, so there’s no need for a long soak and boil or simmer times like you would get with dried beans.

 Which Brand of Baked Beans Are Best?

-I never knew there could be so many brands of baked beans before, but as an adult I’m learning that not all baked beans are created equally.
-We are currently using Bush’s Baked beans and have had really wonderful results from the brand.
-We like that the sauce tastes as if it was made at home, the beans are whole and never smashed to pieces, and the sauce to beans ratio is perfect.
+I never knew there could be so many brands of baked beans before, but as an adult, I’m learning that not all baked beans are created equally.
+We are currently using Bush’s Baked Beans and have had really wonderful results from the brand.
+Bush’s Baked Beans have a rich, well-balanced flavor with notes of brown sugar and molasses for sweetness, tomato paste and apple cider vinegar for tanginess, and a subtle smoke from bacon.

 Tips for the BEST Baked Beans